Dietary Allergens & Preferences

 At the entrance of each dining hall find a dining guide specific to your dietary needs.
 Follow the map display on the back of each guide to orient yourself in our dynamic space.
 Find helpful suggestions to consider whether you’re eating with us for breakfast, lunch, a snack, or dinner.

 The Crossroads concept is located in both dining halls on campus.
-Here, you will find foods free of the 8 major allergens and gluten-free foods.
-Specialty items are located in the small refrigerators in each station including alternative milks, vegan condiments, gluten-free breads, muffins, tortillas, and individually wrapped peanut butter and sun butters, jelly packets and cream cheese to prevent cross contamination.
+Here, you will find specialty items located in the small refrigerators in each station including gluten-free breads, muffins, and a rotation of vegan and gluten-free desserts.
+Ask staff for individually wrapped peanut butter and sun butters, jelly packets and cream cheese to prevent cross contamination.

 CatCounter allows students to build meals around certain nutrition goals and feel confident about what each menu item contains.
 Visit CatCounter to see nutrition facts, ingredient information, and identified food allergens.
 Tablets located throughout our service areas link to CatCounter for your convenience.